ktagilbert/katalog/_posts/2016-10-02-first-finished-project.markdown

 image: Woodland-Dreams-Headband.jpg
 comments: true
 excerpt:
- "Do"
+ "I decided to improve as a knitter about two weeks ago.
+But I didn't want to just dive in.
+So I scoured Pinterest for an easy project.
+I couldn't really find the perfect thing but I did stumble on a bunch of headbands that looked like fun to make."
 ---

 ![knitted woodland dreams headband]({{ site.github.url }}/assets/Woodland-Dreams-Headband.jpg)

 I decided to improve as a knitter about two weeks ago.
 But I didn't want to just dive in.
 So I scoured Pinterest for an easy project.
 I couldn't really find the perfect thing but I did stumble on a bunch of headbands that looked like fun to make.

 I just wanted something that I would for sure wear.
 That meant no fancy twists, cables that would make my head looker bigger, etc. So in the end I skipped using a pattern.
 Instead, I went into the bin of yarn and needles that I keep in the laundry room and found some soft, pink merino wool and some thin bamboo needles (sorry I forgot the size already!).
 I also found some wooden button I had ordered back in January so I decided I wanted to use these too.